la1k/DXCCAlerter/README.md

 clublog_password = YOUR_PASSWORD
 ```

-Copy this to e.g. `spotter_config.conf` and replace the fields by the relevant information.
+Copy this to e.g. `spotter_config.conf` and replace the fields by the relevant
+information.
+The path to the config file is taken in among the command line
+arguments to the scripts.